 Question 3: What according to you is the best way for rapid prototyping and development of a web application?

 This question allows you as an employer to understand what are the top front-end frameworks and front-end tools the developer prefers over others.
 In addition, it gives developers the opportunity to explain his favorite UI frameworks, CSS-preprocessors, and does he uses module bundlers.
 You can further ask him the reasons for his choices.

 Question 4: What is the importance or need of a CSS preprocessor?

 Most developers know how to use preprocessors and the answer you can expect would be along these lines:

 Front-end development has become more interactive and cross-browser compatibility is a prerequisite for every application.
-But, CSS itself has limited capabilities to create cross-browser compatible style sheets and hence CSS preprocessors like SCSS/Sass or LESS offer an optimized way to write style sheets that can be compiled into CSS.
+In other words, CSS itself has limited capabilities to create cross-browser compatible style sheets and hence CSS preprocessors like SCSS/Sass or LESS offer an optimized way to write style sheets that can be compiled into CSS.
 They allow web developers to:

 - Define variables

 - Use nested index